-- In a large bowl of mixer with dough hook attachment, mix milk, sugar, melted butter, salt and egg.
-Add 2 c flour and mix until smooth.
+- In a large bowl of an electric mixer with the dough hook attachment, mix milk, sugar, melted butter, salt, and egg.
+Add 2 cups flour and mix until smooth.
 Add yeast mixture alternating with remaining flour.
 Mix until smooth.

 - Pour dough onto a floured flat surface and knead 5 minutes.
-Place in a oiled bowl, cover and let rise until doubled in size (about 2 - 2 1/2 hours).
+Place in an oiled bowl, cover and let rise until doubled in size (about 2 - 2 1/2 hours).

-- Spread room temperature butter all over dough.
+- Spread room temperature butter all over the dough.
 Mix sugar and cinnamon and sprinkle over butter.

 - Pour cream cheese mixture down center of dough on 1/2 of the dough only.
 It'll spread as you're rolling.

 - **Add plasic baby if desired.

 - Preheat oven to 375°.
 Bake 27 to 30 minutes or until golden brown.
 Allow to cool before frosting.
 Drizzle cream cheese glaze over king cake.
 Decorate with colored sugars.